tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 I then started to use SQL Server professionally (as a developer) and the more I used it, the more I started to participate in different online forums and answer T-SQL related questions.
 At first it was ASP.NET forum (where I started by asking many ASP,NET related questions but then ended up answering many simple questions in SQL related category).
 There I met George Mastros and was lately introduced to LTD site.
 I am very glad I am now able to blog on this site.

 I also started to learn more and more about SQL Server, read many SQL Server blogs, meet and become virtual friends with many of SQL Server professionals.
-So, now I&#8217;d say one of my life passions is in solving T-SQL problems and helping people with SQL Server related questions, even though there is a lot for me to learn about SQL Server and I continue to learn something new daily.
+So, now I'd say one of my life passions is in solving T-SQL problems and helping people with SQL Server related questions, even though there is a lot for me to learn about SQL Server and I continue to learn something new daily.

 Naomi Nosonovsky ([@NaomiNos][25]), [Blog][26], [Beyond Relationa][27]l, [Guest Article][28]